vernonet/blue_pill/bluepill_spi_prog/README.md

 # Blue Pill SPI Programmer

 It allows you to write different SPI flash memory by drag and drop the file in USB Mass Storage.
-Created using Cube MX and Keil, also used source code <a href="https://github.com/flashrom/flashrom" rel="nofollow">Flashrom</a>
+Created using Cube MX and Keil, also used source code <a href="https://github.com/flashrom/flashrom" rel="nofollow">Flashrom</a>.
+Need STM32F103 chip with 128kb Flash.

 # Features